 Why?

 The most often-cited objective of deploying CCTV cameras in shopping centres is crime deterrence.
 The hope is that someone who might commit an illegal act – theft, assault or any other crime – would rather not do it in front of a camera.
-Consequently, if they know they are watched, they will avoid illegal or suspicious activity.
+Consequently, if they know they are being watched, they will avoid illegal or suspicious activity.

-This would suggest that video surveillance can be a component of an effective security system, but is not a panacea.
+This would suggest that video surveillance can be a component of an effective security system but is not a panacea.
 The presence of CCTV cameras can influence behaviour but is not a physical barrier against crime.

 Another important benefit of CCTV use is the sense of security that their presence can impart.
-Customers may not be afraid of shoplifters the way you are, but they can be the victim of theft or assault while they are in a store, too.
+Customers may not be afraid of shoplifters the way you are, but they can be the victims of theft or assault while they are in a store, too.

 The presence of security cameras implies a certain degree of safety, and that can contribute to a better shopping experience.